Executive Employee Retention Strategies During A Crisis

 - Get personal.
 There’s a lot happening in people’s lives that leadership may be able to solve.
 For example, a spouse or partner of a key employee may have lost their job permanently.
 They may accept a position thousands of miles away causing the family to move and result in the loss of a key leader.
 Companies may be able to pre-emptively help the family member find a local position and retain the key employee.

 - Reinvigorate wellness programs.
 Provide nutritional and health information that puts some control back into employee’s health and wellness.
 Leadership actions like organizing digital happy hours or joke sessions instill camaraderie for those working from home.

 - CEO digital town halls.
 Reduce uncertainty through regular updates and Q & As.

 - Improve your talent pipeline.
 When the crisis has passed, they’ll be a flurry of recruitment efforts.
 It’s important to create a pipeline that not only identifies candidates for new positions but creates a database of potential recruits for key current positions should someone leave.

 During a crisis, CEOs and HR are often pressured to address external demands and may overlook internal issues like employee engagement and retention.
 The future is uncertain, but CEOs can use scenario planning and process efficiency teams to create a retention program that re-engages and retains key leadership.

-Key Corporate Services is a retained search firm specializing in biotech recruitment, pharmaceuticals industry recruitment, life science recruitment, and chemicals recruitment.
-Jeff Wilson, one of Key Corporate Services’ founders, is a Certified Employee Retention Specialist (CERS).
-Since 2000, we have been focused on matching employers with candidates and working as your partner in talent acquistion.
+Key Corporate Services is a retained search firm specializing in biotech recruitment, pharmaceuticals industry recruitment, life science recruitment, CDMO, CMO, CRO, E-clinical and chemicals recruitment.
+David Kerns & Jeff Wilson, co-founders of Key Corporate Services, have built a highly focused team skilled at matching employers with candidates and working as your partner in talent acquisition.